rglepper/mars-rover-EAN/README.md

 - Instructions are uppercase
 - There's no default rover
 - Left is west
+- Node version 4.2.3

-The application moves 1 rover and the resulting position from the API updates the form and clears the instructions so only instructions are required on a second interaction with the rover.
+The application moves 1 rover and the resulting position from the API updates the form and clears the old instructions so only instructions are required on a second interaction with the rover.
 New positions will overwrite.